What’s the Difference Between Mixing and Mastering — and Why Both Matter

 Balance frequencies, dynamics, and spatial depth

-Create a sonic “soundstage” that feels natural and emotionally connected
+Create a sonic “soundstage” that feels natural and

-Using tools like EQ, compression, gating, reverb, delay, and FX, the engineer sculpts each sound so it works harmoniously with the rest of the production.
+Using tools like EQ, compression, gating, reverb, delay, and FX, the engineer sculpts each sound so it works harmoniously with the rest

 Throughout this process, playback translation is checked across multiple systems — from high-end monitors to consumer earbuds — ensuring the song feels consistent everywhere.